 - Don’t replace baking powder with baking soda.

 - This easy Nutella cookies recipe does NOT include butter, shortening, oil or cocoa powder.
 It’s NOT a typo!
 Please do not add those ingredients.

 - These chewy Nutella cookies taste best when they are warm and fresh out of the oven.
 They are so ooey gooey!

 - Store all leftovers in an airtight container at room temperature and try to finish them off within 3 days.
 You can always microwave the cookies for 10 seconds and they will taste like they are fresh out of the oven again.

 - I have tried making these Nutella cookies without flour, without eggs and even a batch with oatmeal.
 All of them had a very unusual texture and they were flat and looked nothing like a cookie.
 So, I don’t recommend those substitutions and changes.

-- Add Nutella and mix until smooth.
+- Add brown sugar and mix again.